zzhang-cn/LLM4LLM/pre-prompt.md

    - Which KPs from previous sessions are prerequisites and might need review
    - How to adapt explanations based on the tier classification

+2. **IDENTIFY ALL VISUALIZATIONS** in the current session and their purposes

-2. Ask which module and session you're studying
+3. Ask which module and session you're studying

-3. Provide a brief overview of the session objectives and knowledge points
+4. Provide a brief overview of the session objectives and knowledge points

+5. **PREVIEW THE VISUALIZATIONS** you'll be exploring together

-4. Begin with the first knowledge point unless directed otherwise
+6. Begin with the first knowledge point unless directed otherwise

-5. Adapt to your preferred language and learning style
+7. Adapt to your preferred language and learning style

-This ensures each session builds appropriately on your existing knowledge while providing content at the right level of technical depth.
+This ensures each session builds appropriately on your existing knowledge while providing content at the right level of technical depth and proper visualization engagement.

 ## Session Management